fwojciec/w11i.me/src/posts/simple-i18n-in-next-js.md

 - dynamic loading of translations for a specific language (i.e. smaller bundle in case of websites with a lot of content and many translations);
 - separation of translation files from the code of the application so that the team of translators can work independently of developers

 You might need this functionality in your application, in which case the various frameworks are likely a better solution to custom code.
 In small to medium-sized projects, however, a custom implementation of internationalization-related functionality is a viable option.
-In my experience a custom implementation is often more preformant, easier to understand and significatnly less troublesome to test.
+In my experience a custom implementation is often more performant, easier to understand and significantly less troublesome to test.
 YMMV.

-If you have any questions about this (or suggestions for improvements/bugfixes) please DM me on Twitter or open an issue in the repo of the example application.
+If you have any questions about this (or suggestions for improvements/bug fixes) please DM me on Twitter or open an issue in the repo of the example application.

 ### Related resources